OpenVisualCloud/Video-Super-Resolution-Library/README.md

 # Intel® Library for Video Super Resolution (Intel® Library for VSR) README
+Video Super Resolution coverts video from low resolution to high resolution using traditional image processing or AI-based methods.

-This project aims to provide a CPU based implementation of the RAISR (Rapid and Accurate Image Super Resolution) algorithm (https://arxiv.org/pdf/1606.01299.pdf) optimized to achieve beyond real-time performance for 2x upscaling on Intel® Xeon® platforms.
-It can take a lower resolution image and upscale 2x (e.g 540p to 1080p) and provides better quality results than standard (bicubic) algorithms and a good performance vs quality trade-off as compared to DL-based algorithms like EDSR.
-The Intel Library for VSR is provided as an FFmpeg plugin inside of a Docker container to help ease testing and deployment burdens.
-This project is developed using C++ and takes advantage of Intel® Advanced Vector Extension 512 (Intel® AVX-512) where available and newly added Intel® AVX-512FP16 support on Intel® Xeon® 4th Generation (Sapphire Rapids).
+RAISR (Rapid and Accurate Image Super Resolution) algorithm (https://arxiv.org/pdf/1606.01299.pdf) is public AI-based VSR algorithm.
+The algorithm provides better quality results than standard (bicubic) algorithms and a good performance vs quality trade-off as compared to DL-based algorithms like EDSR.

+We have enhanced the public RAISR algorithm to achieve better visual quality and beyond real-time performance for 2x and 1.5x upscaling on Intel® Xeon® platforms and Intel® GPUs.
+The Intel Library for VSR is provided as an FFmpeg plugin inside of a Docker container(Docker container only for CPU) to help ease testing and deployment burdens.
+This project is developed using C++ and takes advantage of Intel® Advanced Vector Extension 512 (Intel® AVX-512) where available and newly added Intel® AVX-512FP16 support on Intel® Xeon® 4th Generation (Sapphire Rapids) and added OpenCL support on Intel® GPUs.

 ## How to build
 Please see "How to build.md" to build via scripts or manually.